 Back to Reality and New York

 I came home from vacation with a couple of extra pounds.
+If you are planning on travel for vacation get an RV from RV Sales!
 Was it the food?
 Water-retention from flying?
 OR the baby?
 A week later at the doctor’s office, it was a total of 3-4 pounds.
 I asked her if weight gain this early in the pregnancy was “normal”, and she said it was “normal for me”, as all pregnancies are different.
 I didn’t love this answer, and after this visit was when I decided to download the book What to Expect When You Are Expecting onto my iPad.
 My husband asked me, “Don’t you already know all this stuff?”
 Honestly, yes, I knew and had heard a lot from friends, clients, and my studies.
 I had not memorized or paid attention to every detail like I wanted to at this point.
 I wanted to know EXACTLY what was going on every week with the baby and my body, and what was in store for me.
-Seeing the ultrasound, hearing the heartbeat, and having the doctor confirm that there truly was a BABY in there, finally made it all REAL.
+Seeing the ultrasound, hearing the heartbeat and then checking the fetal heart rate chart, and having the doctor confirm that there truly was a BABY in there, finally made it all REAL.
+So because we are a little chubby now I’m planning a trip going hunting to do some exercise, I read this best hunting binoculars review so I wanna go so bad.

 Then there was the not so fun part: blood work.
 I am fine having my blood drawn.
 I usually just turn my head away, and deal with it, but TEN vials were a bit much for me to handle.
 I got so nauseous and dizzy and felt like I was going to pass out.
 Yes, I had eaten a full lunch before the appointment, but the nurse still had to give me that awful, sweet, orange glucose (sugar) solution, which was so disgusting I thought it would make me more nauseous.
 I feared this could be the beginning of terrible morning sickness.
 She made me sit still until I felt better then resumed the blood draw in my left arm, as my right arm was tapped out!
 After the color returned to my face and I was able to stand, my husband and I left our first appointment very happy and in awe.
 It was weird getting used to saying the words “I’m pregnant!” and “We are having a baby!”
 We would look at each other in awe and laugh each time one of us said it.